kriserickson/aging-coder/src/posts/2025-06-17-experiments-in-supervised-learning-part-3.md

 **Things to try**

-Try adding more features, see what happens.
-Can you improve the accuracy by adding things like a feature similar to our "class_has_ing_keyword" feature but getting the last 3 element ancestors (parents)?
-What other features could you add?
+* Try adding more features, and see what happens.
+* Can you improve the accuracy by adding things like a feature similar to our "class_has_ing_keyword" feature but getting the last 3 element ancestors (parents)?

 ### Data Cleanup